Substrate Particles and Properties

 The effective quantum carries exactly \hbar of angular momentum.
 It is a substrate property, not a particle property: the mass hierarchy \alpha_{mf}^{(N)}/\alpha_{mf}^{(e)} = m_p/m_e guarantees that the nuclear sector produces the same m_\text{eff} \approx 1.70 MeV/c^2.

 Physically, 150 fm sits between the nuclear scale (\sim 1 fm) and the atomic scale (\sim 50{,}000 fm) — about 100 times the proton charge radius.
-This is the scale of the electron’s internal vortex structure, where \sim 10^9 condensed dc1 particles orbit collectively.
+This is the scale of the electron’s internal vortex structure, where \sim 10^9 condensed dc1 particles orbit collectively around a phase singularity.

 Harmonic Structure